nus-cs2103-AY2223S2/ip/docs/README.md

 ### `prioritise` - Prioritise tasks

-Prioritise the task at the specified index.
-The task will be marked with `!!!` and will be bumped to the top of the list at index 1.
+- Prioritise the task at the specified index.
+- The task will be marked with `!!!` and will be bumped to the top of the list at index 1.
+- Format is `prioritise [index]`.

-Example of usage:
+*Example of usage:*

 `prioritise 2`

-Expected outcome:
+*Expected outcome:*
 If the operation is successful, it will display a success message and show which task is prioritised.
 This task will be moved to the top of the list at index 1.

 ```